 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the Revolutionary Legation in Paris had been totally betrayed?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Politicians thread.
-Alternate Historian and 1 other(s) like this article.

 In 1740,on this day American diplomat and spy Dr Arthur Lee was born in Westmoreland County, Virginia.

 Birth of Dr Arthur LeeAt the age of thirty he was named Massachusetts correspondent to Britain and France.
 But his innocent belief in the revolutionary cause was challenged to the core by the extravagant lifestyle of Benjamin Franklin.